patw0929/pr-bot/README.md

     };
     ```

-1. Add the following to your `.travis.yml` file
+1. Add the following to your `.travis.yml` or `.circleci/config.yml` file

     ```yaml
     after_script: